Environmental Policy and Planning Faculty Profiles

 Joan Iverson Nassauer is Professor of Landscape Architecture in the School of Natural Resources and Environment.
 She was named Fellow by the American Society of Landscape Architects (1992), Fellow of the Council of Educators in Landscape Architecture (2007), and Distinguished Practitioner of Landscape Ecology in the US (1998) and Distinguished Scholar (2007) by the International Association of Landscape Ecology.
 She focuses on the cultural sustainability of ecological design in human-dominated landscapes.
 Her research offers knowledge and strategies for basing ecological design on cultural insight, strong science, and creative engagement with policy.
 Her teaching and recent projects apply this approach to brownfields, vacant property, exurban sprawl, and agricultural landscapes.

-My research interests include urban agriculture and food security; green jobs; social movement analysis; environmental justice; leisure and natural resource use; poverty; and race, gender, and ethnic relations.
-My current research includes an assessment of the urban food deserts in Michigan and other Midwestern states.
+My research interests include urban agriculture, food access, and food insecurity; institutional diversity; green jobs; social movement analysis; environmental justice; leisure and natural resource use; poverty; and race, gender, and ethnic relations.
+My current research includes an assessment of food access in Michigan and other Midwestern states.
 Other recent research activities have included an analysis of the green jobs sector, and four national studies of racial and gender diversity in the environmental field.

 Julia Wondolleck has spent over 20 years researching the emergence and functioning of inter-organizational and community-based collaborative processes in ecosystem-scale resource management, processes that often arise in response to natural and/or social system crises.
 Her research focus is environmental decision-making and the structure of policy and administrative processes that promote the sustainability of ecological and human systems in the face of diverse yet legitimate interests, scientific complexity, and often conflicting and ambiguous legal direction.